 Obviously, the caffeinated Daily stack supplies more energy boosts than the caffeine-free stack, insomuch that we’re qualifying caffeine as a legitimate brain energy source.
+(Which, as the title indicates, we’re trying to avoid caffeine here.)
 However, with or without the caffeine, the Daily stack still supplies cognitive enhancers piracetam and oxiracetam — as well as ALCAR, Citicoline, and N-Acetyl L-Tyrosine — true nootropic energy boosters.

 The Boost formula, on the other hand, ups the caffeine further to 100 mg (as opposed to Daily’s 80 mg) and swaps out piracetam with the more psychoactive Noopept.
 It’s smart for truBrain to allocate Noopept to the more seldomly supplemented Boost formula, given Noopept’s potential tolerance risks.

 If taken correctly, truBrain supplies both long-term and as-need energy boosts — albeit synthetic energy boosts.

 The Awakened Alchemy experience is somewhat unique in that it simultaneously boosts energy and relaxation.
 Not to say that, say, Mind Lab Pro and other adaptogen carrying supplements don’t accomplish the same — however, Awakened Alchemy’s particular choice of ashwagandha, a borderline sedative nootropic herb, provides a pretty groovy feel-good cognitive relaxation.

 The experience is calm and meditative, yet focused and alert.
 Sort of like the benefits brought by the caffeine + L-theanine duo, except more and better.